 "When an application for divorce is made to a Spiritual Assembly its first thought and action should be to reconcile the couple and to ensure that they know the Bahá'í teachings on the matter.
 God willing, the Assembly will be successful and no year of waiting need be started.
 However, if the Assembly finds that it is unable to persuade the party concerned to withdraw the application for divorce, it must conclude that, from its point of view, there appears to be an irreconcilable antipathy, and it has no alternative to setting the date for the beginning of the year of waiting.
 During the year the couple have the responsibility of attempting to reconcile their differences, and the Assembly has the duty to help them and encourage them.
 But if the year of waiting comes to an end without reconciliation the Bahá'í divorce must be granted as at the date of the granting of the civil divorce if this has not already taken place."
-(On behalf of the Universal House of Justice, Lights of Guidance, no. 1304)
+(On behalf of the Universal House of Justice, Lights of Guidance, #1304)

 "Should resentment or antipathy arise between husband and wife, he [or she] is not to divorce her [or him] but to bide in patience throughout the course of one whole year, that perchance the fragrance of affection may be renewed between them.
 If, upon the completion of this period, their love hath not returned, it is permissible for divorce to take place."
-(Bahá'u'lláh, Kitáb-i-Aqdas, no. 68)
+(Bahá'u'lláh, Kitáb-i-Aqdas, #68)

-The Assembly must help the couple to adjust their attitudes and behaviors to align with and obey the guidance about marriage generally and encourage them with taking action to foster love and unity.
+The challenge for the Assembly is activating and strengthening the willingness of the couple to make efforts.
+The Assembly must help the couple to adjust their attitudes and behaviors to align with and obey the guidance about marriage generally and encourage them to use words and take actions to foster love and unity.
 It will take maturity, unity, creativity, and open-mindedness on the part of the Assembly during this process.
 You will need to help the couple with applying all the tools that are available for facilitating the healing process.
 This includes helping them reduce their anger, soften their aversion, and have empathy and compassion for each other.
-Prompting them to speak with appreciation of the best qualities and actions of each other and do thoughtful and loving actions towards each other may be successful in rekindling loving feelings.
+Suggestions for rekindling loving feelings may include prompting them to speak with appreciation for each other's best qualities and behavior, as well as carry out some thoughtful and loving actions towards each other.

-It can take time for the individuals involved to calm their anger and also understand their own part in the current marital difficulties.
+It can take time for the individuals involved to calm their anger and to also understand their own part in the current marital difficulties.
 When each takes responsibility for their own words and actions, the door to personal change can open, which can benefit the marriage.
 It is more difficult for change to occur when the couple is polarized and only able to see their own hurt and not their own part in causing the difficulties.
 Empathy for each other's situation also helps to reduce polarization.